-"Dudley, you actually made it," Harry said in surprise, approaching his cousin to shake his hand in greeting and to accept a hug from his wife.
+"Dudley, you actually made it," said Harry in surprise, approaching his cousin to shake his hand in greeting and to accept a hug from his wife.

-"Yeah, didn't think I'd ever find this place.
+"Yeah.
+Didn't think I'd ever find this place.
 Got lost once or twice, but we found our way eventually."

 "Harry?
 Where've you gone?"

 "I'm just out front, Ron!"
 Harry called back.
 "Dudley is here."